 The Rare and Expensive Case Management Program, REM for short, is a program provided by the State for children and adults who have very expensive and very unusual medical problems.
 The REM program offers Medicaid benefits plus other specialty services needed for special medical problems.
-Your Primary Care Provider (PCP) and MCO will have a list of the REM diagnoses and will let you know if you or any of your children should consider entering the REM Program.
-The MCO and your PCP will know if you have one of the diagnoses that may qualify you for the REM Program.
+Your primary care provider (PCP) and MCO will have a list of the REM diagnoses and will let you know if you or any of your children should consider entering the REM program.
+The MCO and your PCP will know if you have one of the diagnoses that may qualify you for the REM program.

-Your PCP or MCO will let you know if you or any of your children should consider entering the REM Program.
 You will be informed by telephone, by mail, or by a visit from a REM case manager.
 If you do not want to transfer to the REM program, you can stay in the MCO.
-Once a member is in REM they will no longer be enrolled in an MCO.
+Once a member is in REM, they will no longer be enrolled in an MCO.
 This change will happen automatically.

-Once you are enrolled in REM you will be assigned an REM Case Manager.
+Once you are enrolled in REM, you will be assigned an REM case manager.
 The REM case manager will work with you to transition your care from the MCO.
 They will help you select the right provider.
-If possible they will help you arrange to see the same PCP and specialists.
-If your child is under age 21, and was getting medical care from a specialty clinic or other setting before going into REM you may choose to keep receiving those services.
-Call the REM Program (800-565-8190) if you have additional questions.
+If possible, they will help you arrange to see the same PCP and specialists.
+If your child is under age 21, and was getting medical care from a specialty clinic or other setting before going into REM, you may choose to keep receiving those services.
+Call the REM program (800-565-8190) if you have additional questions.